willi-kappler/mandel-rust/README.md

 (*) Note that rayon uses whatever number of cores are available at the moment.

 With just using one thread the overhead for both scoped thread pool and simple parallel is too high and thus both are slower than the serial version.
-Using all cores (including virtual one due to hyper threading) rayon is the fastest method.
+Using all cores (including virtual one due to hyper threading) rayon_par_iter is the fastest method.
 Is uses explicit work stealing to utilize all the cores more efficiently.
-The job_steal crate also does a good job. rayon_par_iter is currently the fastest method.
+The job_steal crate also does a good job.

 # TODO:
 - [ ] Check [ArrayFire](https://github.com/arrayfire/arrayfire-rust)